d4l-data4life/js-sdk/README.md

 ### Releases

 Releases are automatically created when the version in the `package.json` is increased.
 Afterwards the release notes needs to be added manually.

+## Code of conduct

+[Contributor Code of Conduct](./CODE-OF-CONDUCT.md).
+By participating in this project, you agree to abide by its terms.

+## Work in progress

+This document is still a work in progress.
+We are working on adding contributing guidelines and other documents.